miguelazue/SP500-Direction-Prediction-News-Sentiment-Topic/README.md

 - `BERTopics/`: folder with the trained topic models.

 ### Formatted Results
-Folder with excel files with the results in a format that is easier to understand and interpret
+Folder with excel files that display the results in a format that is easier to understand and interpret